santarabantoosoo/WDND/session5/tasks/pagination/sqlalchemy_pagination_pretty-printed/pagination_TODOs.md

 *For each task:*

+1- use paginate to display items
+2- display links at the top and bottom of the web page
+3- On both sides of the current page item in the footer, add links for two pages (2 next and 2 previous pages)
-display items and links at the top and bottom display links for only two pages on each side of the current page display links for a single page on each of the right and left end allow a 404 method to appear if the page requested was not found (using paginate argument)
+4- display links for the first page and the last page 5- allow a 404 method to appear if the page requested was not found (using paginate argument)

 *Side note:* what is missing from pretty printed and mentioned by miguel